 - Alpha Travel Insurance - Zero XS Long Stay

-We created the top 11 using an independent financial review service that rates how comprehensive a policy is; the score Fairer Finance gave each insurance company for customer happiness, complaints, trust, and transparency; the latest travel insurance ratings on Which; customer ratings from independent review sites such as Trustpilot; and whether the company has won any awards.
+We created the top 12 using an independent financial review service that rates how comprehensive a policy is; the score Fairer Finance gave each insurance company for customer happiness, complaints, trust, and transparency; the latest travel insurance ratings on Which; and whether the company has won any awards.

 Why is backpacker travel insurance important?

-You could be carrying several thousand pounds on you every time you step out your door without even realising it.
+You could be carrying several thousand pounds on you without even realising it.
 An iPhone or a Macbook, a digital camera and lenses or perhaps your favourite jewellery - it all adds up.

 Many of these items may make it into your bag when you set off on a backpacker trip, along with wads of foreign currency.
 If any of these possessions are lost, stolen or damaged while you're travelling, having good backpacker insurance can make all the difference.
 It means you can set out on a trip with peace of mind and make a successful claim if anything does go wrong.